-Understanding injury within an Indigenous context needs to take a diverse range of issues into consideration, including: disruption to culture, and environmental, and lifestyle variables; socioeconomic disadvantage; geographical isolation; increased road usage; exposure to hazardous environments; substance use; violence; social and familial dysfunction; risky behaviour; risky home environments; and limited access to health and social support services .
+The classification of injury has generally followed the WHO's ICD, which includes particular attention to the external cause and intention of the injury .1 Understanding injury in an Indigenous context needs to take into consideration a diverse range of issues, including: disruption to culture, environmental and lifestyle variables; socioeconomic disadvantage; geographical isolation; increased road usage; exposure to hazardous environments; substance use; violence; social and familial dysfunction; risky behaviour; risky home environments; and limited access to health and social support services .

 According to the 2008 NATSISS, 74% of Indigenous people aged 15 years or over reported problems in their neighbourhood or community, with around one-quarter reporting family violence (25%) or assault (23%) .
 WA had the highest proportion of Indigenous people reporting family violence as a problem (34%), followed by the NT (32%).
 For assault, the NT had the highest proportion (31%), followed by WA (30%).
 Indigenous people living in remote areas reported family violence (38%) and assault (37%) more frequently than those living in non-remote areas (22% and 19%, respectively).

-Detailed information on Indigenous injury-related hospitalisation is not available for 2010-11, but in the two-year period from July 2008 to June 2010, age-standardised hospitalisation rates for injury for Indigenous males (52 per 1,000) and females (42 per 1,000) living in NSW, Vic, Qld, WA, SA and the NT were two times the rate for non-Indigenous males and females .
+In 2012-13, the age-standardised hospitalisation rates for injury for Indigenous males (51 per 1,000) and females (42 per 1,000) living in NSW, Vic, Qld, WA, SA and the NT were nearly twice (rate ratio 1.9) those for non-Indigenous males and females .